 No, these do not mean the same thing, but please; don’t be a nervous wreck.
 Although understandably interchanged, “wreck” and “wrack” are quite different.
 If something were “nerve-wrecking,” it would mean the same thing as “nerve-destructing.”
 The correct word usage in this expression—wracking—means troubling or distressing.
 Funny enough, it’s also acceptable to say “nerve-racking,” since the verb with or without the “r” are actually 100% interchangeable.

 Realizing that you, among many of us, have been erroneously using these common phrases is the first step.
-With minor adjustments and self-awareness, you can start to confidently communicate these everyday expressions; we bet you’ll even stay on top of using the right spelling.
-Don’t hesitate to pass on your newly found understanding of these common linguistic blunders.
+With eContent Pro (eCPro)'s help, you can improve your English writing.